- 1 – 4 years of experience.

 - Monitor media coverage and report results to the wider team and clients

 - Handle clients’ social media accounts such as their Twitter, Facebook or LinkedIn page (where necessary)

 - Deliver analytics reports on social media, reporting on traffic, engagement and follower figures (where necessary)

 - English language fluency: You need to have excellent written and spoken English.

 - Copywriting skills: You need to be hot on spelling, grammar and proof-reading, as well as have a creative flair for producing engaging copy.

-- Presentation skills: From communicating ideas to your team to presenting stories to journalists, you need to organise information in a succinct and interesting way to capture their attention.
+- Presentation skills: From communicating ideas to your team to presenting stories to the media, you need to organise information in a succinct and interesting way to capture their attention.

 - Strong interpersonal skills: Whether it’s over the phone, by email or in person, PR is all about people, so you need to be approachable, friendly and empathetic, and be able to relate to people on different levels within the agency, with clients and with the media.